SWENGG4Y2023/SWENGG4Y2023Team07/Assignment1/SRS.md

 6. Social features that allow users to connect with friends from contact list and compete with them in language learning challenges.

 ### 2.3.
 User Classes and Characteristics:
 The Duolingo app is designed for users of all ages and backgrounds who are interested in learning a new language or improving their language proficiency.
-We can classify our users into 3 main categories:

 **Language Experts:**
 These are the users teaching, providing and approving content for the particular language.
 They have a expertise in their choice of language.